OscarFawcett/Graph_Clustering/README.md

 What is nice about the label propagation method is that it is easy to implement and quick to run.
 Label Propagation also does not require any prior knowledge to run, unlike some other methods to be discussed.

-## Kmeans
+## K-means

-Though it is usually applied to euclidean data, the kmeans clustering method has adaptations to graphs.
-This is done by embedding the graph into another, low-dimensional space, then applying the typical kmeans methodology [2].
+Though it is usually applied to euclidean data, the k-means clustering method has adaptations to graphs.
+This is done by embedding the graph into another, low-dimensional space, then applying the typical k-means methodology [2].
 The basic algorithm can be described as follows:

 1) Embed the graph into a lower-dimensional space using any desired method.
 2) Initialize $k$ centroids randomly, where $k$ is the number of clusters in the graph.